bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/undefined_prop.md

-ReferenceError: reference to undefined property “x”
+ReferenceError: reference to undefined property "x”
 ===================================================

-The JavaScript warning “reference to undefined property” occurs when a script attempted to access an object property which doesn’t exist.
+The JavaScript warning "reference to undefined property” occurs when a script attempted to access an object property which doesn’t exist.

 Message
 -------